jztimm/jztimm/README.md

 Front End Software Engineer
 -----------------

-I'm a Software Engineer based in New Jersey, with a rich background in both front-end and back-end development.
+I'm a Software Engineer born and raised in New York, based in New Jersey now, with a rich background in both front-end and back-end development.
 My journey in software development began at LaGuardia Community College, where I studied Computer Science.
-From there, enrolled in App Academy and The Flatiron School for Software Engineering where i really took off in learning software developement.
+From there, I enrolled in App Academy and The Flatiron School for Software Engineering where i really took off in learning software developement.
 Since then, I've worked at IBM, Meta, and a government role at FTC.
 I've been continuously expanding my skills and expertise, currently focusing on React/Next.js and Tailwind CSS.

 I will be deploying 3 major Full Stack apps soon.